-Acccording to a recent report by the Department of Transportation, U.S. highway deaths fell to the lowest level in 2010 since 1949, but truck-related fatalities rose for the first time since 2005.
+Acccording to a recent vehicle collisions report by the Department of Transportation, U.S. highway deaths fell to the lowest level in 2010 since 1949, but truck-related fatalities rose for the first time since 2005.
 In 2009, 3,380 people were killed in truck-related accidents and 3,675 were killed in 2010, which is a 295 increase.
 In addition, the number of people injured in truck-related accidents also saw a 12% increase.

 The National Highway Traffic Safety Administration (NHTSA) is currently investigating the possible causes of this increase.
 One factor that may have led to the increase in truck-related fatalities is increased truck traffic because of the economic recovery.
 However, until the NHTSA finishes their analysis of truck mileage from 2010, the effects on the fatality rate will remain unknown.